singh-man/books/crackingTheCoding/14_databases.md

 ### SQL Syntax and Variations

 Implicit and explicit joins are shown below.
-These two statements  are equivalent, and it's  a matter of personal preference which one youchoose.
+These two statements  are equivalent, and it's  a matter of personal preference which one you choose.
 For consistency, we  will stick to the explicit join.

 | Explicit Join                                    | Implicit Join                       |